oracle-livelabs/database/db-design-perf/db-design-perf-build/db-design-perf-build.md

     You can maximise and normalise the Linux shell interface by clicking on the Arrow icons on the right side of the screen (in the green header).
 When maximised, the screen output will be easier to see and follow.

     ![Icon for increasing size of Cloud Shell terminal](./images/c6-icon-to-increase-size-of-cloud-shell-terminal.png " ")

-Using the settings option, you can also change the font size and other attributes.

 2. You will be using SQL tools from the cloud shell to create and run your performance benchmark, so you will need the database credentials you downloaded in the previous step.
 Click on the gear icon at the top right side of the cloud shell to reveal the **File Transfer** option, and choose **Upload**.